Getting Started with USB on SAM MCUs Using MPLAB® Harmony v3: Step 1

 • Go to Tools > Embedded.

-• You will see MPLAB Harmony 3 Configurator in the menu.
+• You will see MPLAB Code Configurator v5 in the menu.

 Figure 1: Check if Harmony 3 Plug-in is installed

-Select File > New Project from the IDE main menu or click on the New Project button Main_New_Project.png
+Select File > New Project from the IDE main menu or click on the New Project button Main project button.

 In the Categories pane of the New Project dialog, select Microchip Embedded.
-In the Projects pane, select 32-bit MPLAB Harmony 3 Project, then click Next.
+In the Projects pane, select 32-bit MCC Harmony Project, then click Next.

-If 32-bit MPLAB Harmony 3 Project is not displayed, install MHC.
+If 32-bit MCC Harmony 3 Project is not displayed, install MCC.

-In the Framework Path edit box, browse to the folder you downloaded the framework to.
-If you haven't done this, or want to download it to a different folder, click the Launch Content Manager button, then click Next.
+In the Framework Path edit box, browse to the folder you downloaded the framework to, then click Next.

 Figure 3: Verify Framework Path